EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

   - the signature computed as specified in Section 4.5 of {{RFC8152}}
 * The ciphertext, computed over the plaintext that MUST contain the CoAP payload.

-The external_aad, when using AEAD, is an empty string.
+The external_aad is an empty string.

 An example is given in {{fig-cose-ex}}